 - 2 cups cooked brown or green lentils (rinsed and well drained // we used canned to save time)

 - 1/2 tsp each sea salt and black pepper (plus more to taste)

 - 4 Tbsp tomato paste

-- 2 Tbsp vegan worcestershire or coconut aminos (ensure vegan and gluten-free friendly as needed)
+- 2 Tbsp coconut aminos or vegan Worcestershire sauce (ensure vegan and gluten-free friendly as needed)

 - 1/2 cup gluten-free bread crumbs (we like Ian’s gluten-free panko* // If not gluten-free, use regular breadcrumbs)

 - 1/2 cup ketchup (or skip and serve with Vegan Gravy*)

 - Heat the oven to 350 degrees F (176 C) and line a standard loaf pan (or 8×8-inch baking pan) with parchment paper.
 Set aside.